rrazcueta/moonveil/docs/all.md

 ### Dawn Arm, DC10

 Touch a weapon. +d6 damage until a miss.
-_The weapon hums with righteous fire in your hand._

 ### Healing Circle, DC10

 Heal +d6 to area.
-_Light blooms softly, knitting flesh and spirit._

 ### Holy Protection, DC10

 All nearby allies gain Defense +1 for d6 rounds.
-_A radiant aura shields those you cherish._

 ### Resurrection, DC10

 Bring a fallen ally back to life (requires relative safety).
-_Life flickers like a candle, then steadies once more at 1 HP._

 <!-- | Miracle Fist   | 9   | Fist Attack Rolls at Advantage. +1 Damage |
 | Shapeshift     | 8   | Into an animal for a short time           | -->